mugilan1399-arch/credit-risk-default-prediction-and-credit-scoring/README.md

 | `src/basel.py` | IRB risk-weight function, supervisory correlations, break-even pricing |
 | `src/plots.py` | Every chart in the notebook |

-`pipeline_utils.py` remains only as a shim: `logreg_pipeline.joblib` was pickled against `pipeline_utils.CreditDataCleaner`, so deleting it would break the saved model.
-New code should import from `src.cleaning`.

 ## Setup

 ```